 - Medicines should not be disposed of via wastewater or household waste.
 Take back to the pharmacy 6 months after you first open it.
 These measures will help to protect the environment.

 - The active ingredient is lithium citrate.
 Each 5ml contains 1018mg of lithium citrate.
 This is the same as 400mg lithium carbonate

-- The other ingredients are citric acid (E330), saccharin sodium, sorbitol solution (E420), syrup liquid glucose, propylene glycol (E1520), methyl hydroxybenzoate (E218), propyl hydroxybenzoate (E216), colouring E110, cherry flavour (containing ethanol and propylene glycol) and purified water.
+- The other ingredients are citric acid (E330), saccharin sodium, sorbitol solution (E420), syrup liquid glucose, propylene glycol (E1520), methyl hydroxybenzoate (E218), propyl hydroxybenzoate (E216), sunset yellow (E110), cherry flavour (containing ethanol and propylene glycol) and purified water.